 "The Education Committee works with the core activity of LundaEkonomerna: surveillance of the education.
 Our mission is to educate, inform and improve all aspects of your education."

-Within the committee there are three project groups: Speak Up Days, UU Educates, and Visibility.
-You can read more about what each project group does under the tab “What we do”
+Within the committee there are four project groups: Speak Up Days, UU Educates, Student Agents and Visibility.
+You can read more about what each project group does under the tab “Project Groups”.

 Gather student opinions